 Corrective Action: The Town is in process of adding another qualified accounting personnel to separate the business office duties and to have a separate Finance Officer.
 The position has been advertised and we hope to have someone hired soon.
-As of September 2, 2022, the Town is working on segregating these duties to provide better workflow and time management.
+As of the issuance date of these audited financial statements, staff from the Triangle J Council of Governmental are providing support and financial assistance.

-P.O.
+TOWN OF MICRO, NORTH CAROLINA P.O.
 Box 9